HL7/US-Core-STU3/pages/_includes/guidance.md

         ]
       },

-###  Using UCUM in the [Quantity] datatype
+####  Using UCUM codes in the [Quantity] datatype

-Both the [US Core Vital Signs Profile] and [US Core Result Observation Profile] valueQuantity datatypes are bound to the [UCUM] code system.
+Both the [US Core Vital Signs Profile] and [US Core Result Observation Profile] bind the `valueQuantity` datatypes to the [UCUM] code system.
 This guidance specifies how to represent the Quantity datatype when the correct UCUM units are missing or the units are missing altogether which will likely occur in the real world.

 **UCUM code provided**